 Prosecutors in Tehran have filed charges against Pavel Durov, the CEO of the popular messaging app Telegram.
-The authorities allege that the app is spreading extremist propaganda and child pornography and delivering uncensored news.
+The authorities allege that the app is spreading extremist propaganda, child pornography and delivering uncensored news.

 ISNA has quoted the Tehran prosecutor Abbas Jafari Dolatabadi saying that the charges against Durov are because the app’s popularity with the Islamic State group, child pornographers, human traffickers and drug smugglers.
 Dolatabadi also told ISNA that “Telegram’s assertion that it follows Western laws does not prevent charges being pressed against it.

 Durov who lives in Russia says that “real reasons” behind the charges are different and his organization has been in touch with the Iranian authorities.
 Durov tweeted on Tuesday that Telegram actively blocks terrorist and pornographic content in Iran.

 Just checked with our team of moderators: they are blocking over >1,000 channels/bots/chats with porn/terrorist content in Iran every day.